nikolausmayer/snippets/README.md

 Installing .deb files
 ---------------------
-* <code>dpkg -i software.deb</code>
+* <code>dpkg -i software.deb</code><br/>
   This installs software from a local `.deb` file.
 Unlike `apt`, this command does not automatically pull the necessary dependencies.
 This can typically be repaired using `apt-get --fix-broken install`.
+Note that software installed with `dpkg -i` can still be uninstalled with `apt-get remove`.

 Unpacking .deb files locally
 ----------------------------